-- Preprocessing including: predicate elimination [8], splitting, semantic filtering, subtyping and definition elimination. - Inst-Gen calculus [5, 10]: model guided incremental instantiation with unification, dismatching constraints and global subsumption [9, 10]. - Resolution with dynamic literal selection, ordering restrictions and simplifications. - Superposition with simplifications [2]: forward/backward: demodulation, light normalisation, subsumption, global subsumption and subsumption resolution.
-A range of indexes are implemented for inference rules and simplifications including perfect and non-perfect discrimination trees, feature vector indexes. - AC reasoning: AC joinability and AC normalisation [3]. - Abstraction-refinement loop interleaving under and over approximations of firstorder formulas [14] on top of the calculi above. - Finite model finding via translation into the EPR fragment [1, 11]. - Proof and model reconstruction, which is non-trivial due to global subsumption [12]. - Heuristics selection and scheduling which specify over 100 prover parameters governing simplifications and interleaving of the calculi.
-The heuristics are learnt using machine learning HOS-ML framework which is based on Bayesian hyper parameter optimisation and dynamic clustering [6, 7].
+- 2 Korovin, Duarte & Holden - Abstraction-refinement loop interleaving under and over approximations of first-order formulas [16] on top of the calculi above. - Finite model finding for first-order logic via translation into the EPR fragment [1] and non-cyclic sorts [13]. - Proof and model reconstruction, which is non-trivial due simplifications involving the global search state such as global subsumption [14]. - Heuristics selection and scheduling which specify over 100 prover parameters governing simplifications and interleaving of the calculi.
+The heuristics are learnt using machine learning HOS-ML framework which is based on Bayesian hyper parameter optimisation and dynamic clustering [8, 9].
 The heuristic learning process is syntax independent and we reused heuristics trained on TPTP problems (rather than SMT) which should be unbiased towards SMT problems.
-For the SMT-COMP a parallel 4-core schedule was precomputed from learnt heuristics using constraint solving [6], maximising the heuristic coverage of solved TPTP problems.
+A parallel 4-core schedule was precomputed from the learnt heuristics using constraint solving, maximising the schedule coverage of solved training problems for the given time limit [8].